 Moving on to more modern-day solutions, you will see that the materials have changed slightly, but the general concept of adding extra material or an applique is largely the same.
 Velocity Systems has created what they call a SLAAP plate that attaches to modern day high cut helmets to provide the user with increased ballistic protection.
 This plate is designed to stop 7.62 X 39 caliber, 123 gr.
 FMG with mild steel core penetrator at 2,400 FPS.
 All while keeping backface deformation under 25.4 mm (1 in).
-While many experts believe the safe deformation measurement should be under 16mm for helmets to prevent TBI and skull fractures.
-Something is certainly better than nothing.

 Photo From http://soldiersystems.net/2012/09/27/ach-slaap-velocity-systems/

-Another concept that we have been working on here at Hard Head Veterans in conjunction with Revolution Armor is to not only defeat 7.62 X 39, but also 7.62 X 51 and 5.56 at full rifle velocities utilizing next-generation metals.
+Another concept that we have worked on here at Hard Head Veterans in conjunction with Revolution Armor is to not only defeat 7.62 X 39, but also 7.62 X 51 and 5.56 at full rifle velocities utilizing next-generation metals.
 The problem with these is they are much heavier than ceramic or fiber up-armor options.
 They do however stop the mentioned threats above, at full rifle velocities and with minimal backface deformation.
 The other issue with these next-generation metals is their extreme hardness.
 They are very difficult to form into curvatures that will fit a ballistic helmet and still maintain their ballistic qualities.
 Designs like these would only be best suited for static type helmet use, such as in a gun turret, or for a very short period of time while mobile.